On Termination of Polynomial Programs with Equality Conditions: Introduction

-In recent years, the termination problem of non-linear programs attracted more attentions as they are omnipresent in safety-critical embedded systems.
-Bradley et~al. proposed an approach to proving termination of MPPs with polynomial behaviour over $\mathbb{R}$ through finite difference trees \cite{bradley:polynomial}.
-Similar idea was used in \cite{cook:polynomial} for termination analysis of polynomial programs.
-Typically, with the development of computer algebra, more and more techniques from symbolic computation, for instance, Gr\"{o}bner basis \cite{sank:GB,muller:invariants}, quantifier elimination \cite{kapur:QE} and recurrence relation \cite{rodriguez:simple,kovacs:psolvable}, are borrowed and successfully applied to the verification of programs.
-Certainly, these techniques can also be applied to polynomial programs to discover termination or non-termination proofs.
-Chen et~al. proposed a relatively complete (w.r.t. a given template) method for generating polynomial ranking functions over $\mathbb{R}$ by reduction to semi-algebraic system solving \cite{chen:ranking}.
-Gupta et~al. proposed a practical method to search for counter-examples of termination \cite{gupta:NT}, by first generating lasso-shaped \cite{cook:code} candidate paths and then checking the feasibility of the ``lassoes" using constraint solving.
-Velroyen and R\"{u}mmer applied invariants to show that terminating states of a program are unreachable from certain initial states, and then identified these ``bad'' initial states by constraint-solving \cite{Velroyen08}.
-Brockschmidt et~al. detected non-termination and Null Pointer Exceptions for \textsf{Java Bytecode} by constructing and analyzing termination graphs, and implemented a termination prover \textsf{AProVE} \cite{Brockschmidt11}.
+In recent years, there has been an increasing interest in the termination problem of nonlinear programs due to their omnipresence in safety-critical embedded systems.
+Bradley et al.~\cite{bradley:polynomial} proposed an approach to proving termination of MPPs with polynomial behaviours over $\mathbb{R}$ through FDTs.
+A similar idea was exploited in \cite{cook:polynomial} for termination analysis of nonlinear command sequences.
+Typically, with the development of computer-algebra systems, more and more techniques from symbolic computation, for instance, polynomial ideals \cite{DBLP:journals/fac/RebihaMM15,Sontag,emsoft11}, Gr\"{o}bner bases \cite{sank:GB,muller:invariants}, quantifier elimination \cite{kapur:QE} and recurrence relations \cite{rodriguez:simple,kovacs:psolvable}, have been successfully applied to the verification of programs and control systems.
+Indeed, these techniques can also be applied to polynomial programs to discover termination or nontermination proofs (cf., e.g., \cite{DBLP:conf/ictac/Li16} for a class of single-path polynomial loops).
+Chen et al.~\cite{chen:ranking} proposed a relatively complete method (w.r.t.~a given template) for generating polynomial ranking functions over $\mathbb{R}$ by a reduction to semi-algebraic system solving.
+Gupta et al.~\cite{gupta:NT} proposed a practical method to search for counter-examples of termination, by first generating lasso-shaped \cite{cook:code} candidate paths and then checking the feasibility of the ``lassoes" using constraint solving. \oomit{Velroyen and R\"{u}mmer applied invariants to show that terminating states of a program are unreachable from certain initial states, and then identified these ``bad'' initial states by constraint-solving \cite{Velroyen08}.} \oomit{Brockschmidt et al.~detected non-termination and Null Pointer Exceptions for \textsf{Java Bytecode} by constructing and analyzing termination graphs, and implemented a termination prover \textsf{AProVE} \cite{Brockschmidt11}.}

-For more general programs, many other techniques, like predicate abstraction, parametric abstraction, fair assumption, Lagrangian relaxation, semidefinite programming, sum of squares, etc., have been successfully applied \cite{cousot:termination,cousot:lagrangian,cook:conditional}.
+For more general programs, many other techniques, like predicate abstraction, parametric abstraction, fair assumption, Lagrangian relaxation, semidefinite programming, sum-of-squares optimization, etc., have been successfully applied \cite{cousot:termination,cousot:lagrangian,cook:conditional}.